Madeleine of Valois: Queen of Scots

-In March the couple moved Compiègne then stayed two nights at the Château de La Roche-Guyon.
-After months of festivities and celebrations, the couple left France for Scotland in May 1537.
-On 15 May English sailors sold fish to the Scottish and French fleet off Bamburgh Head.
+In February the couple moved to Chantilly, to Senlis and Compiègne, where James received the Papal gift of hat and sword.
+They stayed two nights at the Château de La Roche-Guyon.
+After months of festivities and celebrations, the couple left France for Scotland from Le Havre in May 1537.
+The French ships were commanded by Jacques de Fountaines, Sieur de Mormoulins.
+On 15 May, English sailors sold fish to the Scottish and French fleet off Bamburgh Head.
 Madeleine's health deteriorated even further, and she was very sick when the royal pair landed in Scotland.
 They arrived at Leith at 10 o'clock on Whitsun-eve, 19 May 1537.

-According to John Lesley the ships were laden with her possessions;"besides the Quenes Hienes furnitour, hinginis, and appareill, quhilk wes schippit at Newheavin and careit in Scotland, was also in hir awin cumpanye, transportit with hir majestie in Scotland, mony costlye jewells and goldin wark, precious stanis, orient pearle, maist excellent of any sort that was in Europe, and mony coistly abilyeaments for hir body, with mekill silver wark of coistlye cupbordis, cowpis, & plaite."
+According to the report of the Berwick Pursuivant Henry Ray, there were 10 French ships and 4 Scottish, including the Salamander.
+According to John Lesley, the ships were laden with her possessions;"besides the Quenes Hienes furnitour, hinginis, and appareill, quhilk wes schippit at Newheavin and careit in Scotland, was also in hir awin cumpanye, transportit with hir majestie in Scotland, mony costlye jewells and goldin wark, precious stanis, orient pearle, maist excellent of any sort that was in Europe, and mony coistly abilyeaments for hir body, with mekill silver wark of coistlye cupbordis, cowpis, & plaite."

 A list or inventory of wedding presents from Francis I also survives, including Arras tapestry, cloths of estate, rich beds, two cupboards of silver gilt plate, table carpets, and Persian carpets.
+Francis I also gave James V three of the ships, the Salamander, Morsicher, and Great Unicorn.
+Madeleine took up residence at Holyrood Palace on 21 May 1537.

+Celebrations included a procession of the Edinburgh craft fraternities on the High Street.
+The Hammerman contributed to the employment of Jacques and his French drummers, a French trumpeter, and minstrels.
+The musicians were treated to a dinner as an extra reward.

+French household in Scotland

-Some of her French courtiers came with her to Scotland and are included among the eleven named members of her household; her former governess, Anne de Boissy, Madame de Montreuil; Madame de Bren; her secretary, Jean de Langeac, Bishop of Limoges; master household, Jean de St Aubin; squire or valet Charles de Marconnay; the physician Master Partix; pages John Crammy and Pierre de Ronsard; furrier Gillan; butcher John Kenneth; barber Anthony.
+The French courtiers who came with Madeleine to Scotland to form her household included; her former governess, Anne de Boissy Gouffier, Madame de Montreuil; Anne de Viergnon, Madame de Bren or Bron; Anne Le Maye; Marguerite de Vergondois her chamberer; Marion Truffaut, her nurse; her secretary, Jean de Langeac, Bishop of Limoges; master household, Jean de St Aubin; squires and cupbearers Charles de Marconnay and Charles du Merlier; the physician Master Partix; pages John Crammy and Pierre de Ronsard; furrier Gillan; butcher John Kenneth; barber Anthony.
+A physician from Paris, Jacques Lecoq, set out later to join her in Scotland.